mruhul/react-shopping-cart-sample/README.md

 - run gulp
 - you can click the batch file in root directory named "start-web.bat" to start the app in iisexpress on port 8081
 - Now you should able to browse the site "localhost:8081"

+## Note
+The demo application using cache for cart.
+So if two persons using same site then both of them actually using same cart.
+Which is totally wrong in real world.